Drum major (marching band): United States marching bands

-Drum majors lead bands and drum & bugle corps in the U.S. Drum & bugle corps are predominant in Europe and Japan.
-The U.S. is the only country where most high schools, colleges, and universities have marching bands and drum majors.
-The tradition is almost certainly inspired by stirring American march music - brilliant military style musical compositions of John Philip Sousa (1854-1932).
-Drum majors primarily use whistle and baton or mace commands to cause the band to start marching and/or playing according to the planned performance.
-This requires timing skills on the field, so that the band starts and finishes on the correct yard lines.
-As the name implies, the drum major in reality, commands the drum section of the band - whistle commands are heard first, drums sounds ensue, and then music fills the air.
-It is all very appealing to a crowd of onlookers.
+Drum majors lead bands and drum & bugle corps in the U.S. Drum & bugle corps are predominant in Europe and Japan.The U.S. is the only country where most high schools, colleges, and universities have marching bands and drum majors.
+Drum majors primarily use whistle and baton or mace and vocal commands to cause the band to start marching and/or playing according to the planned performance.
+This requires timing skills on the field or street, so that the band starts and finishes at the designated spot.
+As the name implies, the drum major in reality, commands the drum section of the band – whistle commands are heard first, drums sounds ensue, and then music fills the air.
 The drum major usually wears a more elaborate uniform that is representative of the authority and responsibility of a field commander.
-A tall hat, such as the busby, is often part of the uniform.
-The dignified leader of the band captures the minds and hearts of most people, who see a little bit of themselves in the drum major.
-A marching band show (high school and college) usually begins with a hand salute from the drum major(s).
-Salutes range in complexity from a simple hand-gesture to complicated routines involving many members of the band.
-The salute is traditionally the beginning of judging in a competition, and also signals the end of a band's show.
-A drum major is also responsible for calling the band to attention, beginning, and conducting the show.
-The drum major may use a whistle, vocal, or hand commands to accomplish this.
-This practice goes back to the military origins of the marching or field band.

-A marching band review (parade) begins like a field show.
-Because of the street setting, there are usually no change in formations.
-Scoring is similar to a field show, however there is an added section specifically on the drum major's performance.
-The drum major is scored based on the execution of the opening routine, salute routine, beating time, vocal, whistle, and hand commands, and overall control of the band.
+A tall hat, such as the busby, is often part of the uniform in most American-style bands.